Why these parables exist

 The Limit

-If these stories do anything of value, it is this:
+If they do anything of value, it is simply this:

-They lead toward the place where justice and mercy meet.
+and toward the place where mercy and truth meet.

 The Intention